dbmi-bgm/granite/docs/callers.md

 *note*: using BAM files directly will significantly slow down the software since pileup counts need to be calculated on the spot at each position and for each bam.

 #### Output
 novoCaller generates output in VCF format.
-Two new tags are used to report additional information for each call. *RSTR* stores reads counts by strand at position for reference and alternate alleles. *novoPP* stores posterior probabilty calculated for the call.
-Variants are sorted by posterior probability in desceding order.
+Two new tags are used to report additional information for each call. *RSTR* stores reads counts by strand at position for reference and alternate alleles. *novoPP* stores posterior probability calculated for the call.
+Variants are sorted by posterior probability in descending order.

 *RSTR* tag definition (FORMAT):